WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

 # LANGUAGE B ...
 ```

-The user will still need Sphinx and its Python dependencies, but they won't need
+A would-be contributor will still need Sphinx and its Python dependencies,
-the complete set of tools for every language you support just to build the docs.
+but they won't need the complete set of tools for every language supported by
+the project just to build the docs.

 This also works well if the markdown outputs of languages without Sphinx support
-are checked into the repository -- the build will just use (possibly stale) versions
+are checked into the repository -- the build will just use (possibly stale)
-of those pages, which is fine for a user who isn't working on them.
+checked-in versions of those pages, which is fine for a user who isn't working on them.

 ## Doxygen family: C, C++, Fortran, etc.